How Much Do Nutritional Psychologists Really Make? And How Do I Become One?

 While the research informing these two fields at times overlap, the fields of Nutritional Psychology and Nutritional Psychiatry are distinct.

-The innovative and emerging field of Nutritional Psychiatry is generally concerned about researching the connection between diet and mental health, including possible clinical intervention (diagnosis and treatment) in patients who suffer from psychiatric disorders including depression and anxiety.
+The innovative and emerging field of Nutritional Psychiatry is generally concerned with researching the connection between diet and mental health, including possible clinical intervention (diagnosis and treatment) in patients who suffer from psychiatric disorders including depression and anxiety.
 This field has been instrumental in leading the way forward in the Diet-Mental Health Relationship.

 - Psychological functioning